priya-gitTest/Python-Packaging-with-Pixi/episodes/2_why_pixi.md

 ## Introduction

 Pixi is a fast, modern and reproducible package management tool.
 It has lots of [features](https://pixi.sh/latest/#what-is-the-difference-with-pixi) which are not all present in a single tool at this point in time.
+Read [here](https://pixi.sh/latest/concepts/conda_pypi/#tool-comparison).
 These capabilities make Pixi an attractive choice for managing Python and multi-language projects.

 Key features include: